 The last time Discover Bank was offering a rate this high on its savings account was September 2011 when the APY was 1.10%.
 The lowest rate was in 2012 and 2013 when the savings account rate was 0.80%.
 The rate increased 5 basis points in 2013, in 2014 and in 2015.
-Before this latest increase, the APY had been at 0.95% since June 2015.
+Before the April rate increase, the APY had been at 0.95% since June 2015.

 One important feature of an internet bank is its ACH bank-to-bank funds transfer service.
 Discover Bank does allow large ACH transfers to be initiated from its online account center.
 According to the Account Center Banking agreement, the incoming and outgoing limit is $250,000 per 30-day rolling period with a combined incoming/outgoing limit of $300,000 per 30-day rolling period.

-AAA members used to be able to get an extra 5 basis points (bps) on all Discover Bank products.
-That is no longer the case now that AAA banking products are offered by Auto Club Trust, FSB.
-However, Discover Bank still has an agreement with the American Association of Individual Investors (AAII).
-AAII members still receive a 5-bps rate bonus on all products (the online savings account APY is now 1.06%).
+Discover Bank still has an agreement with the American Association of Individual Investors (AAII).
+AAII members still receive a 5-bps rate bonus on all products (the Online Savings Account APY is now 1.15%, and the top APY of the Money Market Account is 1.06%).